stefantaga24/Virtual-Companion/README.md

 # Virtual Companion

 An application meant to strengthen the relationship between teachers , parents and students in high schools around Romania, built with React-Native and Firebase.

+All UX and UI design is done by https://darmara3.wixsite.com/dariasportfolio.

 Features: